 ALBERT J. GAVLAK SCHOLARSHIP

 In 1984 Mrs. Albert J. Gavlak, with the help of friends, established the Albert J. Gavlak Scholarship in memory of her husband who had passed away in 1982.
-Brother Gavlak was a member of Ohio Eta Chapter and a 1922 graduate of the Case School of Applied Science (later named Case Western Reserve University).
+Brother Gavlak was a member of the Ohio Eta Chapter and a 1922 graduate of the Case School of Applied Science (later named Case Western Reserve University).
 The scholarship is designated for a member of Ohio Eta Chapter at Case.
 Brother Gavlak had served as an adviser to Ohio Eta Chapter.

 In the fall of 1997, the Trustees of the Foundation voted to offer four $2,500 fellowships annually to Phi graduate students.
 Selection is based upon academic excellence, Phi Delta Theta involvement, and campus and community activities.
 The first fellowships were awarded for the 1998-1999 academic year.